 - Arthritis: Conditions like osteoarthritis and rheumatoid arthritis can affect the TMJ, damaging cartilage and reducing its functionality.

-At Axes Physical Therapy, we take a comprehensive approach to TMD treatment in Cedar Hill, MO, addressing these underlying factors to develop personalized treatment plans that tackle the root causes of your pain.
+At Axes Physical Therapy, our TMD treatment approach in Cedar Hill, MO focuses on these contributing factors, enabling us to create individualized plans that address the sources of pain.
 By addressing the unique contributors to your TMD, we help you achieve lasting relief and regain confidence in your everyday activities.

 Diagnosing TMD and TMJ Disorders

-An accurate diagnosis is the first step toward finding relief from Temporomandibular Joint Dysfunction (TMD) and TMJ disorders.
-We understand that every Cedar Hill, MO patient’s experience with TMD is unique, so our diagnostic approach is designed to identify the specific causes and characteristics of each person’s jaw pain.
+The first step in achieving relief from Temporomandibular Joint Dysfunction (TMD) and TMJ disorders is an accurate diagnosis.
+Because each Cedar Hill, MO patient’s TMD situation is distinct, our diagnostic process is crafted to uncover the specific causes of your jaw discomfort.

-In your initial TMD consultation in Cedar Hill, MO, a qualified Cedar Hill, MO physical therapist will review your symptoms and check the movement and function of the jaw joint.
+At your first TMD consultation in Cedar Hill, MO, an experienced Cedar Hill, MO physical therapist will evaluate your symptoms and analyze the movement and function of your jaw.
 The assessment may involve an evaluation of:

 - Range of Motion: Assessing how far you can comfortably open and close your mouth to spot any limitations.